Nathalie-Leenders/nathalie-leenders.github.io/content/posts/copilotstudiogenai/index.en.md

 ## Enable the settings for your environment

-You need to be a power platform admin for this.
+You need to be a Power Platform admin for this.

 Go to the Power Platform admin center